Can You Sue For Slander? A Complete Guide to Slander Lawsuits

 Can You Sue For Slander?

-Slander occurs when someone is making a false statement or alleged defamatory statement about another person.
+Slander occurs when someone makes a false and defamatory statement about another person.
 Although the First Amendment gives you the right to free speech, there are some exceptions regarding this.

 How to Prove Slander